 Then the moment arrived.
 It matched your new handbag.
 The picture and witty motto on the front perfectly reflected the image you wished to present.
 Or maybe you just decided it was time to stop hoarding and start using!

-You write your name inside the front cover and maybe add a phone number or email address.
+To begin with, you write your name inside the front cover and maybe add a phone number or email address.
 Then you decide that you will make good use of the pages and actually carry out the tasks on any to do lists that you write.
 Next, you carefully select a pen to compliment the paper.

 And so you begin to fill the pages with job lists, phone numbers, booking references, recipes, doodles, dates to remember, gift ideas and books to read.
 The cover starts to look a little battered.
 The corners get bent.
 A spilt mug of tea or glass of wine leaves a stain.
 The spine stretches as you stick flyers, notes, magazine cuttings and tickets inside the cover for future reference.